Franco-Thai Chamber of Commerce: EU-funded Project

 After the success of SCRIPT, the EU-funded project to certify Thai organic silk and Thai natural spa products and services, the FTCC has engaged in the new project called "Policy Dialogues Support Facility (PDSF)" to further advance Thailand's cooperation with the EU towards achievement of sustainable economic and social development goals and global integration.

 The PDSF, started on 15 August 2013, will end on 15 February 2017.
 It is implemented by a consortium composed of GOPA Consultants, Development Solutions, Sustainable Development Association and the Franco-Thai Chamber of Commerce.
 The program of €3.75 million (THB 150 million) will provide support for activities of mutual benefit to Thailand and the European Union in areas such as trade and investment, higher education, science and technology, environment, climate change, and good governance.

 Promosalons

-The FTCC promotes more than 10 fairs every year, in France and in Asia, covering various sectors ranging from food, fashion, home decoration, to heavy industries like composite material and environment.
+The FTCC promotes more than 10 fairs every year, in France and Asia, covering sectors ranging from food, fashion, home decoration, to heavy industries like composite material and environment.
 Promosalons – an agency promoting French trade fairs across the world – has provided its services to an ever-growing number of 2,000 Thai visitors and exhibitors per year.